 The first bricks of the Cologne Cathedral were laid down in 1248 AD.
 Although the structure was heavily damaged in World War II, the cathedral miraculously managed to survive the war.

-Cologne’s Love-lock Bridge over the Rhine River
+Cologne’s Love-lock Bridge on the Rhine

 Over the years, thousands of couples have fastened “love-padlocks ” onto the railing of this bridge to symbolize their love and affection for one another.
 I didn’t have a padlock at the time of my visit, but boy, if I had… it would have been a big one!
 I really love my girl!

 There’s no better way to learn about Cologne’s brewing history than at the Biermuseum.